 Council chair Chris Robinson talked about a possible moratorium, in light of written comments from the Weber Basin Water Conservancy District and the Mountain Regional Water Special Service District that enumerated their worries about watershed impact.
-(He noted that local water managers "are not long-haired wahoos.")
-"We want to do a good job of protecting the water supply," he said.
-"We need to be more emphatic."

 While the council didn't outline what specific direction they wanted to go in at the June 18 meeting, all five councilmembers said they want to get answers from Tesoro in response to resident complaints as well as hear from staff members, whom Chief Civil Deputy Attorney David Thomas said had been working around the clock for months on the issue.

 "We're figuring out what we can and cannot do," Councilman Roger Armstrong said.
 He added, "[Tesoro] couldn't have chosen a worse pathway than what they chose."